mathworks-ref-arch/matlab-dockerfile/README.md

 * Explore prebuilt MATLAB Docker Containers on Docker Hub: https://hub.docker.com/r/mathworks
     * [MATLAB Containers on Docker Hub](https://hub.docker.com/r/mathworks/matlab) hosts container images for multiple releases of MATLAB.
     * [MATLAB Deep Learning Containers on Docker Hub](https://hub.docker.com/r/mathworks/matlab-deep-learning) hosts container images with toolboxes suitable for Deep Learning.

-* This Dockerfile builds on the matlab-deps container image and installs MATLAB.
-For other possibilities, see the examples in the [**alternates folder**](alternates) of this repository:
-    * [matlab-installer](alternates/matlab-installer) is an example of a Dockerfile that uses the matlab installer rather than mpm to install MATLAB in the container, allowing the installation of some toolboxes that are not currently supported by mpm.
-    * [building-on-matlab-docker-image](alternates/building-on-matlab-docker-image) is an example of a Dockerfile that builds on top of the [MATLAB Container Image on Docker Hub](https://hub.docker.com/r/mathworks/matlab), to install extra toolboxes.
-    * [non-interactive](alternates/non-interactive) is an example of a Dockerfile that licenses MATLAB using MATLAB batch licensing tokens, facilitating the execution of MATLAB in non-interactive environments.
-    * [matlab-container-offline-install](alternates/matlab-container-offline-install/) shows you how to build and customize a Docker container for MATLAB and its toolboxes in an offline environment.

 * Enable additional capabilities using the [MATLAB Dependencies repository](https://github.com/mathworks-ref-arch/container-images/tree/master/matlab-deps).
 For some workflows and toolboxes, you must specify dependencies.
 You must do this if you want to do any of the following tasks:
     * Install extended localization support for MATLAB.